 } Document everything

 The best teacher I ever had was a man by the name of Jim Mitchell.
-Mr. Mitchell was habitually proficient and a true professional at his job, however that is not what made him the best teacher in my eyes.
+Mr. Mitchell was habitually proficient and a true professional at his job, however, that is not what made him the best teacher in my eyes.
 You see, Mr. Mitchell never threw away any valuable information.
 When a student told him something about themselves, he seemed to always remember it.

 I was a Quarterback, but not for our high school football team.
 I played city rep football.
 Almost every Wednesday, I would hear “Hey Jimmy!
 Come over here and tell me about your game from last night”.
 I would sit down and tell him everything.
 He motivated me and I also trusted him because he showed interest in me.

 One day, I had a group of students bullying me at school.
 I went from being a glass half full to a glass half empty.
 When Mr. Mitchell talked to me, he immediately noticed there was something wrong.
 When he asked, I told him about the group of students threatening me every day.
-The only reason I told him was because I trusted him.
+The only reason I told him was that I trusted him.

-He demonstrated his integrity by following the schools policies and procedures, and by doing this, he stopped the bullying.
+He demonstrated his integrity by following the school’s policies and procedures, and by doing this, he stopped the bullying.